Dancing all over your face

 1. Dimension Of Sin 2.
 Total Aggression 3.
 Jesus On The Cross 4.
 Bloodfist 5.
 Revenge 6.
 Evil Nightmare 7.
 Antichrist 8.
 Morbid Revelation

-Revenge's From Hell has been compared to Sepultura's earliest works (after all, Antichrist is a well-known song from Bestial Devastation), but the band's sound also effectively reminds you of their countrymen Piranha from the early nineties, with the same kind of deep vocals and high tempo in general.
+Revenge's From Hell has been compared to Sepultura's earliest works (after all, Antichrist is a well-known song from Bestial Devastation), but the band's sound also effectively reminds you of their countrymen Piranha from the early 1990s, with the same kind of deep vocals and high tempo in general.
 Regardless of their influences, Revenge succeed in implementing their vision quite nicely.
 This album has a genuine captivating feel of its own, unlike many other productions today, and the sound quality is very good and appropriate.
-The music is not an instant hit in the sense that it would immediately stick to your memory, but the band's musical ambitions are high enough to catch your interest - so much that it should not be surprising if you feel compelled to return to this album soon after the initial listening round.
+The music is not an instant hit in the sense that it would immediately stick to your memory, but the band's musical ambitions are high enough to catch your interest - so much that it should not be surprising if you feel compelled to return to this album soon after the first round.

 RHESTUS - Embryo Of The Endless Sands